-- An intra-arm pressure difference
+- Intra-arm pressure difference reading

-- Computed tomography angiogram (CTA)
+- Computed tomography angiogram

-- Coronary Angiography
+- Coronary angiography

-- Stress testing with Myocardial perfusion Imaging (MPI)
+- Stress testing with myocardial perfusion imaging

-- Endovascular approach along with percutaneous transluminal angiography (PTA)
+- Endovascular approach and percutaneous transluminal angiography

 - Peripheral stenting

-These treatment approaches has many advantages, which include:
+These treatment approaches have many advantages, including:

-- A minimally invasive approach
+- Minimally invasive

 - Shorter duration of stay in the hospital

-- Less chances of morbidity
+- Lower chances of morbidity

-- Avoidance of general anaesthesia
+- Avoidance of general anesthesia

 - Speedy recovery

-- Ipsilateral internal carotid artery occlusion and moderate stenosis of the external carotid artery along with ulceration
+- Ipsilateral internal carotid artery occlusion and moderate stenosis of the external carotid artery, along with ulceration

-- Ipsilateral transient ischemic attacks with a non-stenotic ipsilateral external carotid artery and thrombus within the cul-de-sac of the occluded ipsilateral internal carotid artery
+- Ipsilateral transient ischemic attacks with a nonstenotic ipsilateral external carotid artery and thrombus within the cul-de-sac of the occluded ipsilateral internal carotid artery

-- Monocular amaurosis fugal in patients with ipsilateral internal carotid artery occlusion and a micro embolic source in the external carotid artery origin or the occluded carotid sinus.
+- Monocular amaurosis fugal in patients with ipsilateral internal carotid artery occlusion and a microembolic source in the external carotid artery origin or the occluded carotid sinus